jvdberg011/Data-Science-Project/README.md

 # Data-Science-Project

-Data Science Programming project for University of Southern California (USC) Viterbi School of Engineering.
+Graduate Student data science programming project for University of Southern California (USC) Viterbi School of Engineering.

-Project intends to gather information from 3 distinct data sets in Los Angeles during the year of 2021:  Crime, Local Weather, and Space Weather Events
+Project intends to gather the following information about Los Angeles during the year of 2021:  Crime, Local Weather, and Space Weather Events.

+Project Requirements:
+1. Minimum of 3 data sources
+2. Use of Web Scraping for one data source
+3. Use of a public API for one data source
+4. Use of a .CSV for one data source

-Hypothesis:  Is there a correlation between anomalous Local Weather and/or Space Weather events resulting in an increase or decrease in reported crime.
+Hypothesis:  Is there a correlation between anomalous Local Weather and/or Space Weather events resulting in an increase or decrease in reported crime?

 # INITIAL SETUP